ShinyShips/TBA-Webscraper/README.md

-# Blue Alliance Web Scraper to Google Sheets
+# The Blue Alliance Web Scraper to Google Sheets
 This Python script scrapes the Blue Alliance website for information about a robotics competition and writes the data to a Google Sheet.
 It uses the `pandas`, `gspread`, `gspread_dataframe`, `os`, `pydrive`, `python-dotenv`, `bs4,` and `selenium` packages to accomplish this.

 ## Prerequisites